bnerickson/civ5_server_docker/README.md

 1. Remove overlay_patch.path once https://gitlab.com/torkel104/libstrangle/-/merge_requests/29 is merged.
 2. Create a docker compose for this.
-3. Move the NTFY variable to a separate, non-git tracked config file that is created by build.sh.

 ## How do you use it?